RaveenDi/RaveenDi/README.md

 <!--
 **RaveenDi/RaveenDi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
- - <i>Currently:</i> I am working as a full-time software engineer at Wiley Global Technology.
+ - <i>Currently:</i> I am working as a full-time senior software engineer at IFS - Global Enterprise Software Solution Provider.
  - <i>Graduated year 2022:</i> Bachelor of science in Information Technology specializing software engineering at the SLIIT
  - Things I code with Java🍵, Python🐍, React, Git,, AWS, Docker